 Not necessarily.
 Regional loss trends, reinsurance costs, and replacement cost changes can raise rates even for claim-free owners.

 In the current market, policy terms matter more than ever.
-A cheap premium paired with a roof limitation or a high wind/hail deductible can be the most expensive option after one storm.
+A cheap premium paired with a roof limitation or high wind/hail deductible can become the most expensive option after one storm.

 “I’ll deal with it after closing.”

 Sometimes you can.
-Sometimes you can’t—at least not at a price that keeps your pro forma intact.
+However, sometimes you can’t, at least not at a price that keeps your pro forma intact.

 What to do next as an Amarillo residential investor

 Insurance is now part of deal selection, not just deal operation.
-If you’re buying or holding rentals in Amarillo, the practical play is:
+If you’re buying or holding rentals in Amarillo, the practical play is simple.

-If you want a second set of eyes on how insurance costs impact your rental underwriting—or you’re trying to decide whether a property’s condition is likely to create coverage headaches—Blaze can help you think through the operational side before you commit.
-We’ll stay in our lane (real-world property operations and market practicality) and point you to an insurance pro when it’s time to get specific.
+If you want a second set of eyes on how insurance costs affect your rental underwriting, Blaze can help you think through the operational side before you commit.
+We’ll stay in our lane—real-world property operations and market practicality—and point you to an insurance pro when it’s time to get specific.